 - Finally, students use the traditional algorithm with a correct understanding of place value.

-Getting ready to teach two-digit multiplication?
-Consider how using the strategies above may help your students develop computational fluency.
+Consider how using the strategies above may help your students develop fluency in multiplying multi-digit numbers.
 In fact, both the Texas standards and the Common Core standards emphasize the use of strategies to develop multiplication skills.

 How do you help students understand the traditional algorithm?
 Respond in the comments below.

 - Boaler, Jo.
 (2015, January 28).
 Fluency without fear. https://www.youcubed.org/evidence/fluency-without-fear/